Admission to the College

 - Personal statement or essay (optional).

 - Official transcripts, academic records, diplomas, national examination results, certificates or degrees received from all secondary, post-secondary, university and/or professional schools and any necessary translations.
-These transcripts should be submitted directly to an approved professional evaluation service for a course-by-course evaluation (World Education Services or other Westminster approved service).
-Students who graduate from an American International School are exempt from this requirement.
+International college or university transcripts must be submitted to an external evaluation service company for a course-by-course evaluation.
+World Education Services or SpanTran are two evaluation companies that Westminster College recommends using.
 There may be other exceptions granted on a case-by-case basis.

-- International students who are non-native speakers of English must provide evidence of English language proficiency by submitting official scores from one of four standardized tests: SAT/ACT/TOEFL/IELTS.
+- International students who are non-native speakers of English must provide evidence of English language proficiency by submitting official scores from one of five standardized tests: SAT/ACT/TOEFL/IELTS/DUOLINGO.
 Test date must be within two years of application for scores to be valid.
 See English Proficiency Policy below for details.

 - Recommendation letter from high school counselor or teacher, upon request.